 India Facts and Figures

-Compassion began its ministry in India in 1968, when the Child Sponsorship Program was started.
+Compassion began working in India in 1968, when the Child Sponsorship Program was started.
 In 2003, the Child Survival Program began, followed by the Leadership Development Program in 2004.

 Child Sponsorship Program